billkarsh/SpikeGLX/sglhome/docs/help/SpikeGLX_dirs_files.md

 * As always, the (N) probes have logical indices `[0..N-1]`.
 * The main data directory is `dir-0`.
 * The set of all (M) directories, including the main one are enumerated `[dir-0..dir-M-1]`.
-* NI output is always sent to dir-0.
+* NI and obx output is always sent to dir-0.
 * Probe-j output is sent to `dir-(j modulo M)`.
 * Within each dir-k SpikeGLX will create a `run folder` and applicable `probe folders` according to the same rules that apply for a single main data directory.